 The InStyler Rotating Iron makes quite the claim on their website—instead of crushing or pressing your hair into place like an iron, it promises to "polish" hair.
 The rotating drum and brush bristles are meant to align hair easily for styling that is quick, less damaging to the hair, and leaves the hair looking and feeling "like silk."

 How It Works and What It Promises

 According to the InStyler's website, the brush bristles gently sort and separate your hair strands while the rotating heated polishing cylinder gently glides over your hair, smoothly polishing, straightening, and styling each strand individually instead of as a clumpy mess.
-The second set of bristles locks in the shine as a finishing touch on your hair.
+The second set of bristles lock in the shine as a finishing touch on your hair.
 The InStyler promises to leave your hair styled, polished, full of body, shiny, and silky.
 The brand boasts that, by using less heat, your hair won't get smashed and baked as it does with the super-intense heat of a flat iron.
 And they claim that, when combined, the gentle heat and rotating motion of the cylinder give a "polish" to your hair strands in a more individual manner than a standard hot tool, which means that they need less heat in order to attain better results.

 Additionally, the InStyler is supposedly a versatile styling tool, with promises to be a flat iron, curling iron, and volume-boosting machine that can give you amazing results in a fraction of the time any other styling tool would take.
 With the InStylers, you can flip, curl, straighten, volumize, and style with just one tool.

 Putting the InStyler to the Test With Three Different Style Techniques